boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 So we now know we need 4 bytes to store each term and 5 to track the number of them in a document.

 So for our example document of 500 unique terms, to store it in the index takes 500 * 5 + 4 bytes.
 2504 bytes.
 For our 200 million documents that's 500800000000 bytes which is about 500 GB.
+Even if we remove the positional portion of the index that about 400 GB.

 Ouch.
-That is not going to fit into RAM.
-To confirm my numbers I had a look at the manticore index, and you know what?
-Its about that size.
-So our estimates are pretty close or so it seems, although manticore probably compresses the term lists and supports wildcards and such.
-Assuming gzip compression over a collection of ints you can probably reduce the size by 30% which is still way over our RAM limit.
+That is not going to fit into our RAM budget.
+To confirm my numbers I had a look at the manticore index searchcode is using now, and you know what?
+Its about that size spread across two machines.
+So our estimates are pretty close, although manticore probably compresses the term lists and supports wildcards and such.
+Assuming basic gzip compression over a collection of ints you can probably reduce the size by 30% which is still way over our RAM limit.

-It gets back to that issue that code tends to also have very long termlists.
+It gets back to that issue that code tends to also have very long posting lists.
 For example the word `for` or `while` appears a lot in most code.
-So you end up with the lookup for each being a hundred million terms long.
-The only feasable way for that to work, is distribute it across your cluster.
+This tends to old true for a LOT of terms you might want to search for.
+So you end up with a lot of the lookups for being a hundred million terms long.
+The only feasible way for that to work, is distribute it across your cluster.

-Incidentally I also tried a trie using the above and some random data to fit, and my goodness the Go GC really did not like it, taking seconds to walk the pointers.
-It also took a lot more memory than I would have thought and ended up filling my laptops RAM before crashing.
+Incidentally I also tried implementing a trie using the above and some random data to fit, and my goodness the Go GC really did not like it, taking seconds to walk the pointers.
+It also took a lot more memory than I would have thought and ended up filling my laptops RAM before slowing down and being killed by me.
 Its possible a Adaptive Radix Tree would reduce this but I doubt it would be enough to fit conveniently in RAM.

 There are techniques to reduce the size of the posting list though.
 Elias-Fano being one of the most well known, and Progressive Elias-Fano being perhaps even more efficient than bit signatures in terms of storage size.
-However you still need to keep the term list in something like a skip list or some other data structure, which is a little more complexity than I am willing to commit to.
+I don't know if thats going to continue to hold true for my use case.
+Also you still need to keep the term list in something like a skip list or some other data structure, which is a little more complexity than I am willing to commit to.

-So that leaves me with bit signatures from my original lists, cool.
+So that leaves me with bit signatures from my original choices, cool.
+Which is the one I wanted to implement anyway because it sounds so interesting.

+# Bit Signatures

+So there is a bit of background reading needed here.
+But in short, you use a bloom filter which is a space efficient way of saying something is NOT in a set or MIGHT be in a set.

-One of the things I was most curious about was how many bits they used for the bloom filters in bitfunnel.
+One of the things I was most curious about was how many bits Bing used for the bloom filters in bitfunnel.
 While it's entirely dependent on how large the documents are (since large documents have more terms) just having an idea helps when it comes to guessing.
 It took a while for me to pick it up but it was mentioned that they are around 1500 bits.
 Interesting.
 Well using our guesstimate of 500 unique terms, its pretty easy to use python to guess how many bits we might need, assuming we want a 1% false positive rate which should reduce the space requirements.

+I had some Python code lying around which lets you do this.

 {{<highlight python>}}
 from pybloom import BloomFilter